Vertex Nomination in Richly Attributed Networks: Simulations and Experiments

-We denote by $y_{GF}, y_G$ and $y_F$, respectively, the performance of VN applied to both network and features, the network only, and the features only.
+where $v'$ denotes the vertex in $G_e$ corresponding to $v \in V(G_c)$.
+We denote by $\rG, \rF$ and $\rGF$, the performance of VN applied to, respectively, the network only; the features only; and both the network and features jointly.
 Figure~\ref{fig:worm} summarizes the result of 100 independent Monte Carlo trials of this experiment.
 Each curve in the figure corresponds to one trial.
 In each trial, we compared the performance of VN based on both network structure and vertex features against using either only network structure (i.e., feature-oblivious VN) or only vertex features (i.e., network-oblivious VN).
-Thus, the left panel of Figure~\ref{fig:worm} shows VN performance based on both network structure and neuronal type features, which we append onto $\widehat X_c$ and $\widehat{Y}_e$ in step (iii) above, minus performance of the scheme using the graph alone (i.e., $y_{GF}-y_{G}$).
-Similarly, in the right panel of Figure~\ref{fig:worm}, we consider VN performance based on the graph with the neuronal type features minus performance of the scheme in the setting with only neuronal features (i.e., $y_{GF}-y_{F}$).
-Each of the gray lines represents one trial of this experiment, with one line rendered in black to highlight a single trial with a comparatively ``good'' seed set.
+The left panel of Figure~\ref{fig:worm} shows VN performance based on both network structure and neuronal type features, which we append onto $\widehat X_c$ and $\widehat{Y}_e$ in step (iii) above, minus performance of the scheme using the graph alone (i.e., $\rGF-\rG$).
+Similarly, in the right panel of Figure~\ref{fig:worm}, we consider VN performance based on the graph with the neuronal type features minus performance of the scheme in the setting with only neuronal features (i.e., $\rGF-\rF$).
+Within each plot, we have selected one line (i.e., one trial) to highlight, corresponding to a trial with a comparatively ``good'' seed set.
 Note that same trial (and thus the same seed set) is highlighted in both panels.
 Performance is also summarized in Table~\ref{tab:worm}.

 Using only the neuronal features for vertex nomination amounts to considering a coarse clustering of the neurons into the three neuronal types.
-As such, recovering correspondences across the two networks networks based only on this feature information is thus effectively at chance, conditioned on the neuronal type.
-When $y_{GF}-y_{F}$ is approximately $0$, the graph is effectively providing only enough information to coarsely cluster the vertices into their neuronal types.
-Examining Figure~\ref{fig:worm} and Table \ref{tab:worm}, it is clear that incorporating features adds significant signal versus only considering network structure (indeed $y_{GF}-y_{G}$ is uniformly positive).
+As such, recovering correspondences across the two networks networks based only on this feature information is effectively at chance, conditioned on the neuronal type.
+When $\rGF-\rF$ is approximately $0$, the graph is effectively providing only enough information to coarsely cluster the vertices into their neuronal types.
+Examining Figure~\ref{fig:worm} and Table~\ref{tab:worm}, it is clear that incorporating features adds significant signal compared to only considering network structure.
+Indeed, $\rGF-\rG$ is uniformly positive.